About / Otter Grail of Trail

 Alien invasive plant control station

-South African National Parks and Magnetic South have decided to take a precautionary and proactive approach by implementing an alien invasive plant control station.
-This station is (as far as could be established) a first in South Africa and provides the opportunity to reduce the possibility of alien invasive plant seeds being dispersed by competitors.
-As part of the registration process, all competitors will be required to bring along their running shoes to have them vacuumed and the soles sponged with a biodegradable environmentally friendly disinfectant.
-At the end of the race, the plan is to assess whether the control station did in fact have a positive impact.
+South African National Parks and Otter have taken a precautionary and proactive approach by implementing an alien-invasive plant control station.
+This station is (as far as could be established) a first in South Africa.
+It provides the opportunity to reduce the possibility of alien invasive plant seeds being dispersed by competitors.
+As part of the registration process, all competitors must bring their running shoes to have them vacuumed, and the soles sponged with a biodegradable, environmentally friendly disinfectant.
+At the end of the race, the plan is to assess whether the control station did have a positive impact.

-Although the introduction of alien invasive species into South Africa was often intentional for a variety of reasons - from commercial exploitation through to ornamental display - the dispersal of alien invasive species can also be totally unintentional.
+Although introducing alien invasive species into South Africa was often intentional for various reasons - from commercial exploitation to ornamental display - the dispersal of alien invasive species can also be unintentional.
 There is a growing recognition that recreational activities such as hiking, horseback riding, cycling and trail running may have negative ecological impacts on ecosystems, plants and wildlife through increased erosion, disturbance (noise and motion), pollution, trampling and, more recently, the spread of alien invasive plants species.

-There are an estimated 27,000 indigenous and a further 9,000 foreign plant species in South Africa.
-Of these 9,000 exotic, or alien introductions, some 348 have been identified as ecologically damaging invader plants.
+There are an estimated 27,000 indigenous and 9,000 foreign plant species in South Africa.
+Of these 9,000 exotic or alien introductions, some 348 have been identified as ecologically damaging invader plants.

-Due to their adaptability and generally vigorous growth rates, invasive alien species have the ability to easily invade a wide range of ecological niches thereby threatening our own rich biodiversity by replacing indigenous and endemic vegetation.
-Unfortunately, as the invaders start to out-compete the indigenous plants, a ripple effect begins with knock-on impacts for those insect species dependent on the indigenous plants and the ultimate loss of birds, reptiles and mammals that feed on those insects.
+Due to their adaptability and generally vigorous growth rates, invasive alien species can easily invade a wide range of ecological niches, thereby threatening our rich biodiversity by replacing indigenous and endemic vegetation.
+Unfortunately, as the invaders start to out-compete the Indigenous plants, a ripple effect begins with knock-on impacts for those insect species dependent on the Indigenous plants and the ultimate loss of birds, reptiles and mammals that feed on those insects.

-Checking shoes for plant seeds prior to a run may seem trivial, but who would want to be an unintentional means for alien species dispersal?
-As guests within the environment, especially protected areas, all recreational users are encouraged to try to minimise their impacts as much as possible.
+Checking shoes for plant seeds before a run may seem trivial, but who would want to be an unintentional means for alien species dispersal?
+As guests within the environment, especially protected areas, all recreational users are encouraged to minimise their impacts as much as possible.

 For more information on alien invasive plants in South Africa, go to the following websites: